Andrew T. McReynolds: American Civil War

 After the start of the American Civil War, McReynolds enlisted in the Union Army and was given carte blanche to organize a cavalry regiment anywhere.
 Abraham Lincoln personally commissioned McReynolds, as cavalry units were badly needed, thus making McReynolds the only Colonel of United States Volunteers to be personally commissioned by Lincoln.
 He accordingly mustered the 1st New York Cavalry Regiment at New York City Not much is known on his active service during the war besides his service at the Battle of Antietam.
 McReynolds was mustered out on June 15, 1864, possibly from his tenure expiring.

 Later years

 McReynolds returned to Grand Rapids to continue his legal career.
 Despite his long legal career, due to being Democratic, McReynolds never managed to pursue a major office besides being the prosecutor for Muskegon county from 1874 to 1876.
-He was also the Deputy of Michgian's Commander in 1880.
+He was also the Deputy of Michigan's Commander in 1880.
 Despite his old age of 80 years, he was still able to conduct vigorously before retiring on his birthday the same year.
 McReynolds died on November 26, 1898, and was buried at Fulton Street Cemetery, Grand Rapids.